weeeBox/mobile-system-design/topics/offline-first-architecture.md

     1. Server marks item as `is_deleted = true`.
     2. Client requests changes since `T`.
     3. Server sends the "deleted" item.
-    4. Client sees the flag and removes it from the Local DB.
+    4. Client sees the flag and removes it from the Local DB (or keeps it hidden if undo is allowed).

 ## 3. Handling Local Writes (The "Pending" Queue)